Edward Millward

-Edward Glynne Millward (28 June 1930 – 18 April 2020), also known as Tedi Millward, was a Welsh scholar and nationalist politician.
+Edward Glynne Millward (28 June 1930 – 18 April 2020) was a Welsh scholar and nationalist politician.

 Education and marriage

 Born in Cardiff, Millward studied at Cathays High School there and then the University College of South Wales, before becoming a lecturer.
 He married Silvia Hart, with whom he had two children: Llio, an actress and singer, and Andras, an author and martial arts trainer, who died in October 2016.

 Welsh language

 Millward became active in Plaid Cymru.
 He jointly founded the Welsh Language Society (Cymdeithas yr Iaith) along with Welsh historian John Davies at a Plaid Cymru summer school in the summer of 1962.
 Millward stood for the party twice in Cardiganshire at the 1966 general election and Montgomeryshire in 1970, but was not elected.
 In 1966, he was elected as Vice-President of Plaid.
 He had just completed a two-year term as Vice-President of Plaid Cymru when he was asked to teach Welsh to Prince Charles ahead of his investiture as Prince of Wales.
 This took place over nine weeks at the University of Wales, Aberystwyth, prior to the investiture of the Prince of Wales on 1 July 1969.

 Millward also served as Plaid's spokesperson on water policy in which role he advocated non-violent direct action against the construction of new reservoirs.
 In 1976, he was libelled by Willie Hamilton, who claimed that he had been involved in terrorist activities while he tutored Charles; he received £1,000 in a settlement.

 Millward subsequently focused on his career as an academic, lecturing in Welsh at Aberystwyth.
 In the early 1980s, he supported Gwynfor Evans' successful campaign for a Welsh language television station.
 In 2003, he launched a campaign for a centre to commemorate Dafydd ap Gwilym.